 Adult Epilepsy Monitoring Unit

-Our newly expanded monitoring unit includes a 19-beds featuring state-of-the art, all digital video-EEG monitoring equipment and is fully staffed 24 hours a day, seven days a week.
+Our monitoring unit includes 20-beds featuring state-of-the art, all digital video-EEG monitoring equipment and is fully staffed 24 hours a day, seven days a week.

 Our clinicians use a variety of medical and surgical treatment options for the control and prevention of seizures.
 Treatments are based on an individualized assessment of the nature, type and severity of the patient’s disorder.